hindu-comm/weblogs/manasataramgini/2005/05/2005-05-03_kala-chidra.md

 5\) The greatest of our sakhIs was R: at some point we had transcended the need to talk with words.
-But on that bright day during the revelry after the Great War II (almost 15 years before today\!\!\!\!\!) we met the wandering niShAda with his bhUtachakra.
+But on that bright day during the revelry after the Great War II (almost 15 years before today!!!!!) we met the wandering niShAda with his bhUtachakra.
 He declared our paths will fork soon and then converge but we will fork again two years after I cross the veil.
 When we thought of this time hung for a moment as though indra had stopped the rotating chakra to deliver his death blow on aurNavAbha.
 In our mind’s eye we saw the comets that had passed- the great apparition of Halley- that marked our rise.
 The apparition of Wilson, the apparition of Hayakutake, that of Hale-Bopp, and that Macholz and many others.
 The supernova in Centaurus A and the apparition in Magellanic cloud.
 After the revelry we went to the southern city of the Pandian, even though were briefly held up by the Pandya Sena, and acquired a glimpse of the great dhUrta, urdhvatANDava bhairava, ugraviShNu, kulayoginI and daNDanAyikA, which led us to the secrets of the tantrika perfection.